moodymudskipper/tibbleprint/README.md

-Tibbles usually print nicer than data.frames, an occasional exception is when you want to display small objects nested inside list columns, in those case using the `base` argument is useful.
+Tibbles usually print nicer than data.frames, an occasional exception is when you want to display small objects nested inside list columns, in those cases using the `base` argument is useful.

 ``` r
 test <- data.frame(id = 1:2)